frostcodes/php-fcm-v1-push-notification-for-b4a-and-b4i/README.md

 - Run `firebase.utils.php` using a web server or php-cli via your terminal

-## Why did you add the vendor folder?
+## Do I need composer ro any extra tool to use?

-Most B4A/B4I users don't really like to deal with using an extra tool (composer) to get the code working.
+NO!
+B4X developers prefer to avoid tools like Composer.
+This is why I've included everything necessary to run the code in the provided zip file/repo.
+If you decide to clone the repo, you can install composer for advance development if you want.

 ## 💰 Support my work